Community header template

 • Grey – 6-11 minutes

-However, in October 2019, the Transport for the South East stakeholder group which includes user groups, transport owners and operators, business groups, environmental groups and delivery partners published a consultation report in which they state, “In recent years there has been a significant shift in thinking away from the ‘predict and provide’ approach.
+However, in October 2019, the Transport for the South East stakeholder Group which includes user groups, transport owners and operators, business groups, environmental groups and delivery partners published a consultation report in which they state, “In recent years there has been a significant shift in thinking away from the ‘predict and provide’ approach.
 There is substantial evidence to suggest that providing additional road capacity and addressing bottlenecks in the highway network has the effect of generating additional demand for the road network, thus eroding or even eliminating reductions in traffic congestion*.”

 * Lyons, G and Davidson, C “Guidance for transport planning and policymaking in the face of an uncertain future” (June 2016), Transportation Research Part A: Policy and Practice, Volume 88, Pages 104-116.